sombersomni/encage/README.md

     private: { personalData: {}, earnings: [] },
     init: {
         assignSSN() {
-            return fetch('./getData') //must return a promise or it will work properly .then(response => response.json())
+            return fetch('./getData') //must return a promise or it will NOT work properly .then(response => response.json())
             .then(data => { this.private.personalData = data } );
         },